 Quick.
-When you think of estate planning, what comes to mind first?
-Is it wealthy folks living in mansions, travelling in private jets and riding in limousines?
+When you think of Overland Park estate planning, what comes to mind first?
+Is it wealthy folks living in mansions, traveling in private jets and riding in limousines?
 Actually, estate planning is for everyone.
 From the wealthy to the not so wealthy, beginning at age 18.

 But what is meant by “Life & Estate Planning”?
 After all, isn’t estate planning just an after death plan for the distribution of your stuff?
 Oh, no. The focus is on planning to protect you, everyone you love, and everything you have whether you are healthy, incapacitated, or deceased.

 As you can imagine, approached with this comprehensive mindset, this subject fills volumes of very dry, scholarly tomes.
 Unless your professional calling is to be an estate planning attorney, these scholarly tomes can (and will) cure anyone of insomnia.
 So, what do you really need to know to enjoy Life & Estate Planning Peace of Mind?